Web Accessibility

 Legal Liability

-How do I create an accessible page?
+How do I Create an Accessible Page?

 Text

-Styles and color
+Styles and Color

-Certain vision impairments, learning disabilities and cognitive disabilities make some fonts, font sizes, and font colors significantly easier to read than others.
+Certain vision impairments, learning disabilities and cognitive differences make some fonts, font sizes, and font colors significantly easier to read than others.
 MJC's website is equipped with stylesheets that make it very easy to ensure that your text is styled in an accessible way.
 All you have to do is leave it alone.
 If you don't change the font, style or color, your text will be appropriately styled for accessibility.

-Heading structure
+Heading Structure

 Accessible Images